An App for People Who Learn Hard Things

 Almost none.
 Open the app, create a page for your subject, and start adding the topics you know you need to learn.
 Then start writing questions.
 You can organise, link, and refine as you go.
 The system is designed to be worked with in real time, messy and incomplete.

-The worst thing you can do is wait until your Topic Board is perfectly organised before adding questions, or wait until all your questions are in before starting to study.
+The worst thing you can do is wait until your topic board is perfectly organised before adding questions, or wait until all your questions are in before starting to study.
 Structure emerges from use, not from planning.
 The app matches the organic nature of learning complex subjects well.

 What kind of subjects does it work for?